Chia-Hsing/Blue-Monday-Music/README.md

 Fetch the newest released albums and singles from Spotify web API.
 All the UI and web structure is inspired by the fascinating music website [Noon Pacific](https://noonpacific.com/).

 There are still lots of parts that need to be improved, so I will keep updating this side project.

+ - Use AJAX to fetch data from Spotify API endpoint.
+ - RWD responsive web design.
+ - Use Bootstrap as the UI design library.

 # APIs